Binnette/bookcases-to-check/README.md

 |Corse                  |        9|

-NB: I duplicate some bookcase on boundaries.
+NB: I duplicate some bookcases on boundaries.